Last updated: July 6, 2026

 We will assist you in responding to requests from Data Subjects exercising their rights under Applicable Data Protection Law, including rights of access, rectification, erasure, restriction, portability, and objection.

-If we receive a request directly from a Data Subject regarding personal data processed on your behalf, we will promptly notify you and will not respond to the request without your instructions, unless required by applicable law.
+If we receive a request or a data protection complaint directly from a Data Subject regarding personal data processed on your behalf, we will promptly escalate it to you and will not respond to the request or complaint without your instructions, unless required by applicable law.
+As the Controller, you are responsible for handling and responding to such Data Subject complaints, including any complaints-handling obligations that apply to you under Applicable Data Protection Law (such as Section 164A of the UK Data Protection Act 2018).

 We provide tools within the Services to help you fulfill Data Subject requests, including: